Jul 13, 2023

 Disney is a longstanding entertainment brand with its roots firmly planted in animation from the mind of founder Walt Disney.

-Dedicated to creating happiness by providing the best in entertainment for people of all ages, no matter where they may be in the world, the brand extends to make magical memories for the visitors of its various Theme Parks and beyond.
+Dedicated to creating happiness by providing the best in entertainment for people of all ages, no matter where they may be in the world, the brand excels at making magical memories for the visitors of its various Theme Parks and beyond.
 It’s these core values of family entertainment that have enriched the brand with power to thrive decade after decade, generation after generation.

-Founded by Walt Disney in 1923, Disney began its life as a cartoon/animation studio, developing iconic characters that appealed to children and adults alike – many of which are still revered by families today.
+Founded by Walt Disney in 1923, Disney began its life as a cartoon and animation studio, developing iconic characters that appealed to children and adults alike – many of which are still revered by families today.

-In the years to follow, the company would gain critical acclaim with beloved “core” characters including Pluto, Donald Duck and Mickey Mouse, followed later by the release of its first feature-length film, Alice in Wonderland, and so the legacy began.
+In the years that followed, the company would gain critical acclaim with beloved 'core'” characters including Pluto, Donald Duck and Mickey Mouse, followed later by the release of its first feature-length film, Alice in Wonderland, and so the legacy began.